In this article we'll go over what DDU is and how to use it to cleanly remove and install new GPU drivers.

 Use Advanced search to download Nvidia drivers, set parameters as following:

 Click search, then choose the recent "GeForce Game Ready Driver".
+Do note the current preferred version is 512.77 as the 512.95 and newer ones block LHR unlocking mechanisms.
 On the next page, click "Download", then "Download" again.

 For AMD systems it's typically recommended not to update to the most recent released driver, but to install a tested one.
 Here are a few of the recommended version you may want to try, with the order being most tested to least tested.